BattletechModders/cFixes/README.md

     chassisdef_vindicator_VND-1AA.json - fixed costs

 ### StreamingAssets/data/contracts/ - CHECKED GOOD FOR 1.9.1
 All Escort and Capture Base contracts have had the word "Dropship" replaced with "DropShip" as used in the BT writers guide.
+NOTE - MAKE SURE TO FIX "andstop" TYPO IN "CaptureEscort_AbortedColony" Obj.
+List "dest_host_blck_frc" and check other CaptEsc. missions.

     Assassinate_HardTarget.json - extra space removed
     AttackDefend_Reconquest.json - typos (Goddness and DropShip)